 St Mary's aims to ensure that pupils learn in a supportive, caring and safe environment without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
 Only when all issues of bullying are addressed will pupils be able to fully benefit from the opportunities available at school.

-Our anti-bullying policy has been developed alongside examples of good practice from the Department for Education, KIDSCAPE and the Anti-Bullying Alliance.
-It should be read alongside the School Behaviour Policy.
+Our anti-bullying approaches have been developed alongside examples of good practice from the Diocese of Bristol, the Department for Education, KIDSCAPE and the Anti-Bullying Alliance.
+It should be read alongside our 'Shining Brightly Behaviour Policy.'

 We work closely with Stay Safe Workshops, a member of the Anti-Bullying Alliance, who have conducted workshops and training in the school.